-- Demonstrate skills, techniques and strategies as an individual performer. - Demonstrate skills, techniques and strategies as a team performer. - Be able to officiate in a sporting activity - Apply practice methods to support improvement in a sporting activity.
+- Demonstrate skills, techniques and strategies as an individual performer. - Demonstrate skills, techniques and strategies as a team performer. - Be able to officiate in a sporting activity. - Apply practice methods to support improvement in a sporting activity.

-Two optional units decided by the teacher:
+One optional unit decided by the school:

-Two of the four units below are assessed internally and will be assignment/ portfolio based.
+The optional unit will be assessed internally and will be assignment/portfolio based.